saikrishnatbijil/questdb.io/docs/reference/api/ilp/columnset-types.md

 description: Describes all support value types in ILP columnset.
 ---

+This page lists the supported ILP columnset value types and details about type casting.

+If a target column does not exist, QuestDB will create a column using the same type that the ILP client sends.

+Type casts that cause data loss will cause entire line to be rejected.

 ## Integer

 64-bit signed integer values, which correspond to QuestDB type `long`.
 The